This content mentions loneliness or isolation, anxiety and depression, which some people may find triggering.

 We are facing huge public health challenges in the UK.
-Mental ill-health accounts for more than 20 per cent of these challenges, more than cancer and cardiovascular disease1.
+Mental ill-health accounts for more than 20% of these challenges, more than cancer and cardiovascular disease.1

-As the number of people with long-term conditions increases and with an ageing population who may experience high levels of physical inactivity and social isolation, innovative and effective treatments is needed, more than ever2!
+As the number of people with long-term conditions increases, and with an ageing population who may experience high levels of physical inactivity and social isolation, innovative and effective treatments are needed, now more than ever!2

 The arts seem to have an important role to play in this – through offering help, promoting well-being and creating a space for social connection.